Ranked in the top 100 for Business and Management (QS World University Rankings 2020)

 - Core modules

-- The Aston Global Advantage - The Aston Global Advantage is our professional development programme that runs throughout all MSc programmes at Aston Business School.
-Focusing on professional development and employability, this integrated module gives you the opportunity to identify, develop and apply the key transferrable skills you will gain throughout the year.
+The Aston Global Advantage is our professional development programme that runs throughout all MSc programmes at Aston Business School.
+Focusing on professional development and employability, this integrated module gives you the opportunity to identify, develop and apply the key transferable skills you will gain throughout the year.

 - Optional modules